-Geologically rugged, profoundly peaceful, and indisputably remote, Grand Manan—a handsome island of 2,700 year-round residents—is just a 90-minute ferry ride from the port of Blacks Harbour, which is just southeast of St. George.
-Despite being located incredibly close to Maine, this is a much-prized destination for adventurous travelers; sometimes, even a highlight of their vacation.
-Yet the island remains a mystifying puzzle to others who fail to be taken in by its rough-hewn charm.
-Either this is your kind of place, or it isn’t; maybe there's no in-between.
-One way to find out is to visit.
+Geologically rugged, profoundly peaceable, and indisputably remote, this handsome island of 2,800 year-round residents is a 90-minute ferry ride from the port of Blacks Harbour, which is just southeast of St. George in New Brunswick (you can’t get there from Maine directly).
+Despite being located incredibly close to Maine (you can see it from Quoddy Head near Lubec), Grand Manan is a much-prized destination for adventurous travelers—sometimes a highlight of their vacation.
+Yet the island remains a mystifying puzzle for others who fail to be smitten by its rough-edged charm.
+Either this is your kind of place, or it isn’t.
+The only way to find out is to visit.

-Grand Manan is a special favorite of both serious birders and devotees of the Pulitzer Prize-winning novelist Willa Cather, who found her way from Nebraska and New York to a cottage here.
-Hiking the island’s trails, don’t be surprised if you come across knots of quiet people peering intently through binoculars—these are the birders (not the Cather fans), on a quest to see all 300 or so species of birds that either nest here or stop by during their long migrations.
-This is the place to pad your “life list" if you’re accumulating one, with birds ranging from bald eagles to puffins (you’ll need to pay for a boat tour to catch a glimpse of the latter).
-You're practically guaranteed to see something you’ve never seen before.
+Grand Manan is a special favorite among serious birders.
+Hiking the island’s trails, don’t be surprised to come across knots of very quiet people peering intently through binoculars.
+Nearly 300 different species of birds either nest here or stop by the island during their long migrations; it’s a good place to add mightily to your “life list,” if you’re into such a pursuit.
+With birds ranging from bald eagles to puffins (though you’ll need to sign up for a boat tour to catch a glimpse of the latter), you’re sure to see something with wings you’ve never seen before except in books.